cuiyongbo/hello-world/my_wiki/algorithms/depth_first_search_alg.rst

     Output the vertices of each tree in the depth-first forest as a separate strongly connected component

 #.
+Tarjan's algorithm

+    Tarjan's algorithm is a procedure for finding SCCs of a directed graph.
+    A SCC is a maximum set of vertices, in which exists at least one oriented path between every two vertices.
+Tarjan's algorithm is based on DFS.
+    The vertices are indexed as they are traversed by DFS procedure.

+#.
 Leetcode exercises

     - Friend circles
+    - Smallest String With Swaps (Connected Component)
+    - Critical Connections in a Network (SCC)